-- the customer's load profile is significantly different from comparable connections; and - the customer can clearly demonstrate that continuation of standard arrangements is likely to result in inefficient outcomes. - 153.
+- the customer's load profile is significantly different from comparable connections; - the customer is capable of dynamically shifting load from peak periods in response to network signals; and - the customer can clearly demonstrate that continuation of standard arrangements is likely to result in inefficient outcomes. - 149.
 Aurora Energy currently has one non-standard agreement, covering two separate ICPs.
-We expect to generate approximately 0.2% of target revenue (\$0.4m) from these two ICPs for the year ending 31 March 2025.
+We expect to generate approximately 0.4% of target revenue (\$0.76m) from these two ICPs for the year ending 31 March 2026.
 The prices are set to recover the direct costs of supply (including capital investment and transmission) as well as an apportionment of shared network costs.
-This ensures the pricing is consistent with the Electricity Authority's pricing principles by being subsidy free (greater than avoidable costs, and less than standalone costs). - 154.
-The service levels for the non-standard contract is based on an n-security of supply standard, consistent with other customers in the area.
+This ensures the pricing is consistent with the Electricity Authority's pricing principles by being subsidy free (greater than avoidable costs, and less than standalone costs). - 150.
+The service levels for the non-standard contract are based on an n-security of supply standard, consistent with other customers in the area.